lucasdekam/frumkin/README.md

 ## Papers that used Frumkin

-* The branch `her-paper` contains the code that was used to produce the results in the paper: de Kam, L. B. T., Maier, T. L., & Krischer, K. (2024).
-Electrolyte effects on the alkaline hydrogen evolution reaction: a mean-field approach. _Electrochimica Acta_, 144530.
+* The branch `her-paper` contains the code that was used to produce the results in the paper: [De Kam, L. B. T., Maier, T. L., & Krischer, K. (2024).
+Electrolyte effects on the alkaline hydrogen evolution reaction: a mean-field approach. _Electrochimica Acta_, 144530.](https://doi.org/10.1016/j.electacta.2024.144530)

-* The branch `nanostructure-paper` contains the code for the following paper: Maier, T. L., T. de Kam, L. B. T., Golibrzuch, M., Angerer, T., Becherer, M., & Krischer, K. (2024).
-How Metal/Insulator Interfaces Enable an Enhancement of the Hydrogen Evolution Reaction Kinetics. _ChemElectroChem_, e202400109.
+* The branch `nanostructure-paper` contains the code for the following paper: [Maier, T. L., T. De Kam, L. B. T., Golibrzuch, M., Angerer, T., Becherer, M., & Krischer, K. (2024).
+How Metal/Insulator Interfaces Enable an Enhancement of the Hydrogen Evolution Reaction Kinetics. _ChemElectroChem_, e202400109.](https://doi.org/10.1002/celc.202400109)